Glossary

 Files

-Digital assets or documents stored within the platform for operational purposes, such as configuration files, logs, or reports.
+Digital assets or documents stored in the platform, such as configuration files, logs, and reports.

 Function Management